The general position avoidance game and hardness of general position games: Introduction

 As mentioned before, the $\gp$-achievement game and the $\gp$-avoidance game were introduced in 2021 in~\cite{klavzar-2021e}.
 In the game terminology, the $\gp$-achievement game is the normal game (the last to play wins) and the $\gp$-avoidance game is the mis\`{e}re game (the last to play loses).
 From the classical Zermelo-von Neumann theorem, in both games one of the two players has a winning strategy, since they are finite perfect-information games without draw ~\cite{zermelo13}.
 So, the main question is: given a graph in one of the two general position games, which player has a winning strategy?
-The games are independent, that is, winning the $\gp$-achievement game in a graph does not mean that the player loses the $\gp$-avoidance game in the same graph.
+The two games are independent, that is, winning the $\gp$-achievement game in a graph does not mean that the player loses the $\gp$-avoidance game in the same graph.
 Figure~\ref{fig1} shows a graph on which player A has a winning strategy in both games.
 In both games, A first selects the central vertex.
-If B replies by playing the vertex $2$, optimal strategies for A are shown in the figure.
-The only other non-symmetric reply by B would be to play the vertex just above $1$, in which case we similarly see that A wins in each of the games.
+By the symmetry of the graph, we may assume w.l.o.g. that B replies by playing the vertex $2$.
+With this, optimal strategies for A are shown in the figure.

 In \cite{klavzar-2021e}, the $\gp$-achievement game was investigated on Hamming graphs and Cartesian and lexicographic products.
 Among other results, it was proved that player A wins the $\gp$-achievement game on a bipartite graph $G$ if and only if the number of isolated vertices in $G$ is odd.